 - Bring copies of your child’s previous IEPs.
 Don’t assume that the school will provide them, or that the Child Study Team members have seen them.
 Remember that you will be the only person in the room who knows your child’s background right back to birth.
 The Child Study Team needs your input.

 - Bring classroom papers and report cards.
 Again, the members of the team may not have access to these.

 - Bring photos of your child, and put them onto the table.
-If you have an iPad or Android tablet, you may be able to run a slide show of pictures of your child’s life.
+If you have an iPad or Android tablet, you may be able to run a slideshow of pictures from your child’s life.
 This will help everyone in the room remember that they are planning for a living human being, and that the meeting is not about statistics and filling out forms.
 In some school districts, not all members of the team will have met your child.
 For instance, the psychologist may be working entirely from written reports and have no idea what your child is really like.

 - Bring treats.
 Cookies, candy or bags of chips can help put everyone into a positive mood.
 Most of these meetings are at the end of the work day, so you and everyone else will be tired and not at their best.
 Snacks can help everyone feel better, and they can go a long way toward showing that you appreciate what the Child Study Team does for your child, and that you value them as human beings.
 You don’t have to bake them yourself.
 Anything you bring will be appreciated.

 The law says that your child’s school must provide every child with a free and appropriate public education.
 It does not say that the school must provide the education that you want for your child.
 However, if you phrase your requests correctly, so that they include the magic word “appropriate” then you are more likely to get what your child needs.
 The law says, “appropriate,” so that is the language you need to use.
 For instance, if your child needs tutoring you can say that tutoring is appropriate for a child with your child’s special needs.
 This actually makes it easier for the school to provide the education you want for your child.